IliyaLzrv/IliyaLzrv/README.md

 🎓 Software Engineering student @ Fontys University of Applied Sciences
 💡 Passionate about full-stack development, mobile apps, and gaming projects
-🎮 Creator of **Robot.io** – a multiplayer robot battle game  / not published game!
+🎮 Creator of **Robot.io** – a robot battle game  / not published game!
 This game was a project at University

 📱 Building a **Posture Monitoring App** with Flutter and phone sensors